Within the Clinical Genomics and Advanced Technologies (CGAT) laboratory, the goals of department-wide research initiatives are:

 - Advanced ancillary testing: Developing and evaluating advanced technologies for research applications that can translate to clinical practice (examples: digital spatial profiling, CRISPR, STAT molecular testing and mass spectroscopy)

-- Genomic Medicine: Expanding population health studies regionally, nationally and globally (examples NCI-MATCH, Weight and Wellness Center, Honduras, Kosovo, Rwanda)
+- Genomic Medicine: Expanding population health studies regionally, nationally and globally (examples NCI-MATCH, Weight and Wellness Program, Honduras, Kosovo, Rwanda)

 Pathology Translational Research Shared Resource (PSR)